 pricing is an undesirable practice because it makes shopping more difficult;

-to find out the exact savings you might realize by switching companies,
+to find out the exact savings you could realize by switching companies,

 you have to shop for both types of coverage at once.

-Several of the insurers offer five to 15 percent discounts to groupsemployees
+Several insurers offer five to 15 percent discounts to groupsemployees

 of specific companies and members of employee associations, alumni associations,